tonytw1/squirrel-detector/README.md

 docker build -t eelpie/training retraining/container-images/training-image/
 ```

+The version of the `nvidia-driver` in the Docker image must exactly match the version running on the host machine.

-We then want to run this training image with our project and training data mounted.
+We want to run this training image with our project and training data mounted.
 Run the training image with the detector git project mounted as a volume at /home/retraining and the training data mounted at /home/training:
 ```
 docker run -it --gpus all --name train -v '/home/tony/git/squirrel-detector:/home' -v '/home/tony/training:/home/training' -w '/home/retraining' eelpie/training bash train.bash